-The main aim of the project is to send volunteer European asylum lawyers to Lesvos to provide pro bono legal assistance to individuals seeking international protection.The volunteer lawyers support, and work closely with, their Greek colleagues from the Mytilene Bar Association.
+Our team of Greek asylum lawyers and volunteer European asylum lawyers provide free, independent legal assistance to asylum seekers on the Greek island of Lesvos.
+Our lawyers support, and work closely with, their colleagues from the Greek Bar Associations.

-The project is one of only a small number of legal assistance projects with permission to work in Moria Reception and Identification Center on Lesvos.
-It has been operational in Moria since early August 2016.
 Our work has two core elements.
-Our primary focus is the provision of one-on-one legal consultations to help applicants prepare for their first instance asylum admissibility/eligibility interviews – in doing this, we are the only legal assistance project that focuses on providing information, practical support and tailored advice for applicants at the first instance stage of the asylum process.
-We also provide assistance to adults and unaccompanied minors with regard to their family reunification applications.
+Our primary focus is the provision of one-on-one legal consultations to help asylum seekers prepare for their asylum interviews (this interview determines whether or not they will be granted asylum).
+We are the only legal assistance organisation that focuses on providing information, practical support and tailored advice for asylum seekers at this crucial stage of the asylum process.
+We also help reunite families by assisting with family reunification applications under the Dublin Regulation.

 We believe that every asylum seeker should be able to receive free legal assistance, from an independent lawyer with experience in asylum law, before their asylum interview.
 Through our activities, we aim to provide this free legal assistance to as many asylum seekers as possible on Lesvos.